 Example answer:

-18. How do you handle hazardous chemicals in a chemical plant?
+18. How do you approach risk assessment in chemical engineering projects?

 Why you might get asked this: